Motivation is elusive. Some days you have it and others you don’t.

 This reflects the fact that 20% of your work is going to produce 80% of your outputs and outcomes in any given day.
 Spot what that 20% looks like and focus on that, as you’ll get the biggest bang for your buck.
 Don’t waste your time on the 80% of things that only lead to 20% of the outcomes.

-Okay, so you’ve cleaned your desk, turned your phone off, set your timer and you’re moving stuff off of your to do lists.
+Okay, so you’ve cleaned your desk, turned your phone off, set your timer and you’re moving stuff off your to-do lists.
 Good job.
 Here’s another important step.

 Reward yourself.
 Life wouldn’t be any fun it is was all work, so be sure to reward yourself when you get things done, particularly if you’re doing things you didn’t particularly want to do in the first place.